 Symbolic and Cultural Capital

 Symbolic and cultural capital relates to culture, and especially what people see, feel, touch, and smell in the organization.
-At least some areas of the organization should be resourced for dynamic design thinking interactions – here you may have standing tables, and a ton of resources for crafting, 3D printers, LEGO, modeling clay, scrap metal, tools, all kinds of stationary.
+At least some areas of the organization should be resourced for dynamic design thinking interactions – here you may have standing tables, and a ton of resources for crafting, 3D printers, LEGO, modeling clay, scrap metal, tools, and all kinds of stationary.
 Include stages where people can present their work and treat the prototypes as artwork – they will become part of your history.
 Create your own Design-Thinking-labs.

-By cultural capital your organization lives and breathes by the human-centered design ethos.
+By cultural capital your organization lives and breathes the human-centered design ethos.
 Here your HR development will augment the analytical and technical skills and capabilities already in your organization with strengths in empathy, creativity, team working, and collaborations.

 When you say we are human-centered, this will be obvious not only in words but also in actions and in terms of the design of your workspaces.
 This will be how your clients or users also make sense of you.
 You care and understand the problems they face, and you offer real solutions tailored to their needs.

 Human capital refers to the people you have inside and outside the organization.
 This includes not only your staff, but your customers or clients, suppliers, and supply chains, and direct and indirect stakeholders.

 Have a policy on how you work with people such as your clients.
 What is in it for them?
 Also think about your legal and contracting approaches, which can often thwart innovation when involving co-creation.
 What sorts of contracts would work best?
 How will you bind people together to work as design thinkers?

 Don’t be afraid to build your human capital through your social networks and relationships.
 Expand these networks to ensure you get a broad canvas upon which to innovate.
 In addition to your clients, work with local schools for example to make an impact on how our young people are educated or perhaps assist not-for-profits – you will be surprised how these loose networks can inspire some of your future innovations.